Parks & Recreation

 - Sicada Sloan (Youth Commissioner)

-The City of Rocklin maintains thirty developed parks and another 200 acres of open space for its residents.
+The City of Rocklin maintains over thirty developed parks and another 200 acres of open space for its residents.
 A wealth of recreational opportunities throughout Rocklin complement the finest schools, businesses, and homes.
 You’ll find many diverse recreational opportunities strategically located and easily accessible throughout the city.

 Our Recreation programs offer sporting opportunities for both young athletes and adults.
 Get involved, build friendships, and stay active!